ehmatthes/django-simple-deploy/docs/unit_tests/running_unit_tests.md

 One great place to look when troubleshooting unit test runs is the test project's *simple_deploy_logs/* directory.
 The log should show you exactly what simple_deploy did to the test project during that test run.

+On macOS, you can tell pytest to automatically open a terminal window at the test project location after the test suite ends: `pytest -x --open-test-project` This flag opens a new terminal tab or window, activates the virtual environment, and shows the output of `git log --pretty=oneline`.
+You can explore the project, run simple_deploy commands, and look at the simple_deploy logs as well.
+This is an experimental feature.

 ## Helpful pytest notes

 If you're new to using pytest, here are some useful notes.
 (If you have any suggestions for what else to include here, please feel free to share them.)